 Alright, so your products and eCommerce website design are all set up!
 Now let’s get your payments set up!

 A “payment gateway” allows your customers to make purchases on your Shopify storefront.
 The price and commission rate is important, but it’s also important to see what features they offer.
 Take a look at the following payment methods as each has its own set of rules, regulations, and charges.

 Here are a few things to consider and understand when trying to figure out which one is best for your Shopify storefront:

-Transaction Fees: When you make a payment, Shopify keep a small percentage or flat fee (or sometimes both) for letting you use their service.
+Transaction Fees: When you make a payment, Shopify keeps a small percentage or flat fee (or sometimes both) for letting you use their service.

 Card Types: You need to know what types of cards are accepted by your chosen Payment Gateway.
 All accept VISA and Mastercard, while most accept American Express.
 PayPal is also becoming more popular for online payments.